Mod Podge Rocks

 Notes and Thoughts on my Baseball Wall Decor:

-I used a vintage ticket but you could use anything: a ticket from a favorite game or concert, perhaps?
-You could also make a collage of tickets or children’s art, black and white pictures – the sky is the limit.
+I used a vintage ticket design, but you could use anything: a ticket from a favorite game or concert, perhaps?
+You could also make a collage of tickets or children’s art, black and white pictures – the sky’s the limit.

-I used Photoshop to enlarge my scanned ticket, but you can bring your item to any print shop and have them scan it at a high resolution and then blow it up and print it out for you.
+I used Photoshop to enlarge my scanned ticket, but you can bring your item to any print shop.
+Have them scan it at a high resolution, blow it up, and print it out for you.

-If you wanted to do a collage for your wall decor, but weren’t keen on doing it on a computer, just grab a sheet of legal sized (or larger) paper.
+If you want to do a collage for your wall decor, but aren’t keen on doing it on a computer, just grab a sheet of legal sized (or larger) paper.
 Lay out your collage in a pattern that appeals, then scan it (to hold everything in place and avoid damaging the originals, just use temporary glue dots).

 I like working with MDF, but any fairly smooth lumber will work just fine.
 And if you don’t have access to saws, most lumberyards will happily cut the board to your dimensions.